COSC481W-2022Fall/capstone-project-breakout-group-1/README.md

 ## Team Member Bios:

 Michaela Gerweck - Team Lead

 In my last semester here at EMU, majoring in Computer Science with a double minor in Communcations and Public & Nonprofit Administration.
 I enjoying playing TTRPGs, hanging out with my dog and boyfriend, and traveling with friends.

 Sam Keim - Team Deputy

 Tyler Lopez - Team Member

+This is my last year at EMU, my first semester on-campus; I hate coming to campus.
+I've had an Android internship at Strava, which is a fitness app, that I no-lifed and received a return offer to, so my early-career will be entirely Android focused.
+I like climbing at Planet Rock and have climbed outdoors on some big trips a couple of times.

 Brandon Jones - Team Member

 This is my last semester here at EMU, and I'll be graduating with a Bachelor's in Computer Science.
 Outside of classes and programming, I enjoy biking, skiiing, working out, and playing video games.